 The inherent dangers associated with maritime and offshore work such as drilling and oil rig projects can often be avoided.
 In many cases, the explosion that left you injured or caused the loss of your family member could have been the result of something entirely avoidable.
 For example, many of these accidents result from defective equipment, unsafe drilling procedures, and non-standardized industry practices.

 Blowouts are the uncontrolled release of oil or gas from the well after pressure control systems have failed.
 Oil rig blowouts can occur when the rig applies too much pressure during drilling, causing the pool of underground oil to erupt.
-When the drill encounters a pressurized zone underground, and the gravity of the drilling mud fails to counteract the pressure, it causes a sudden rush of pressure up the system.
+When the drill encounters a pressurized zone underground and the gravity of the drilling mud fails to counteract the pressure, it causes a sudden rush of pressure up the system.
 Once the pressurized natural gases are exposed to a less pressurized atmosphere, there will be a kick.
 Although blowouts are not as common due to modern blowout preventers, workers should still be trained in how to manage preventer failure to prevent blowouts from occurring.

 Defective Oil Rig Equipment

 Oil and gas workers are susceptible to many unsafe working conditions.
 One of the most unsettling conditions is faulty equipment.
 It is an easily avoidable issue that quickly leads to destruction when neglected.
 However, equipment does not become defective overnight.
 It requires the neglect of multiple parties, usually employers or rig masters who become overly focused on profit over safety.
 Employers desire, above all, to keep business flowing—literally and figuratively.
 This desire leaves no time for delayed projects—especially when routine maintenance or improperly operating equipment causes the delay.
 Rather than sacrifice the time needed to inspect the equipment or fix a piece of equipment that is not working correctly, employers often choose to disregard the problem—sacrificing their employees instead.